Updated: Dec 16, 2021

 -Captain Rash; Baja Malibu Legend.
-I once watched him paddle from the hostel in Playa Gigante to Playa Colorado's.
+I once watched him paddle from the hostel in Playa Gigante to Playa Colorado's, more than a mile away.
 One of the best in the barrel I've ever met/got to know personally.

 -Austin Smith-Ford; not really needing a wallet 'round these parts, but laying back after dropping his just in case.

 "Lo siento señor, we cannot sell beer this early... it's against the law."

 The sun was just cresting the mountains to the southwest of the OXXO parking lot we were currently shivering in.
 Four calls deep to our boy Biner when Larry Wey comes walking out saying that we'll be making the maiden voyage to Isla Todos Santos sin cerveza.
 "No way!
 I'm not spending all day on a boat to Killers without a cooler of Tecate," one member of the group spouts off.
 Finally, Biner answers.
 "The fuck are you guy?"
 Tensions from our alcohol dilemma boiling over into my question clearly.
 "Idk, pretty hammered still at the moment.
 In the Las Rocas parking lot I think."(20 min in the wrong direction).

 "Oh get fucked!
 I'm coming to get you."